NeverSinkDev/NeverSink-Filter/README.md

 --------------------------

-Different styles have the same filtering pattern and also have the same filter versions (seen above), but use different colors.
+Different styles have the same filtering pattern and also have the same filter subversions (seen above), but use different highlighting settings.
+The subversions can be found in the subdirectories.

 - **Normal** = The good ol' filter.
+Located in the main directory.
 - **Slick** = The normal version with less background colors (more GGG-styled).
 Also good for colorblind players.
 - **Blue** = The rare color scheme is tuned towards blue colors, instead of green ones.
 Otherwise the same as normal.
 - **[Purple/Necrotic](https://www.youtube.com/watch?v=7TbcuBcv6H4&feature=youtu.be)** = Purple themed lootfilter, heavily inspired by prophecy/breach/necrotic themes.